 A former three-term congressman from Maryland, and prior to that a health-care entrepreneur and lender, Delaney was the first Democrat to declare for the 2020 race (way back in July of 2017), and has spent a great deal of time in Iowa and New Hampshire.
 He is an unabashed moderate who opposes the Green New Deal and still supports the Trans-Pacific Partnership trade agreement that most Democrats now oppose.
 He’s qualified for the debates via minimum poll showings, but is in danger of following the path trod by fellow Marylander Martin O’Malley in 2016: doing everything right other than becoming popular.

-The Hawaii congresswoman has qualified by meeting the grassroots fundraising threshold.
+The Hawaii congresswoman initially qualified by meeting the grassroots fundraising threshold, and then reached one percent in the requisite polls.
 As a lifelong surfer, a military veteran, a Hindu, and an outspoken progressive, Gabbard might be attracting more attention in a less crowded field.
 But much of the buzz about her has been negative, based on her controversial habit of defending Syria’s murderous president Bashar al-Assad, her links to anti-Islamic Hindu nationalists in India, and her history of anti-LGBTQ rhetoric (for which she has apologized).
 She does share with Bernie Sanders and (so far not debate-qualified) Mike Gravel a strongly noninterventionist foreign policy posture, but may just be too tainted for viability.

 So that’s the current debate field.
 Who else might qualify?

-At this point it doesn’t seem likely that the debate-qualified field will rise above 20 candidates, forcing sponsors, under the DNC rules, to cut previous qualifiers to get down to that maximum number.
-So those who have made the cut can start practicing pretty soon, with the complication that they have no idea which rivals they will actually be facing.
+Except for those who have qualified by the skin of their teeth and could theoretically get bumped by late qualifiers, the candidates can start practicing soon, with the complication that they have no idea which rivals they will actually be facing.
 It could get unpredictably wild and predictably important in the winnowing of this huge field.

 This post has been updated throughout.